 - Restaurants – Italian food lovers will be in paradise here.
 Indulge in the best pasta, pizza, and other Italian dishes at Trattoria Zero Otto Nove, Antonio’s Trattoria, Patricia’s, and Mama Lucia’s.
 Need some super budget-friendly options?
 Enjoy flavorful food and large portions at Neerob, Estrellita Poblana, Siam Square, Taqueria Tlaxcalli, and Hong Kong Restaurant.

 - Happy Hour – Have a few drinks, enjoy some good food, and make new friends during happy hour at The Bronx Beer Hall, Bronx Ale House, The Bridge Tavern, Sapitos, Rambling House, and Gleeson’s Sports Bar and Grill.

-Chances are good that you probably have not heard much about Grand Concourse yet, if you have heard of it at all.
-Grand Concourse Historic District was added to the U.S. National Register of Historic Places in 1987, but it has only recently been starting to attract a little attention.
+Chances are that you’ve probably never heard much of this part of town if you’ve heard of it at all.
+Grand Concourse Historic District was added to the U.S. National Register of Historic Places in 1987, but it has only recently been starting to attract some well-deserved attention.

 Originally constructed in the early 1900s, the Grand Concourse is a five-mile thoroughfare lined with Art Deco, Beaux Arts, and Tudor apartment complexes.
 The area, which was referred to as Park Avenue of the Middle Class, fell into disrepair when soaring crime rates scared away almost a third of its inhabitants.
 An $18 million restoration and landscaping project which was completed in 2008 is now making the Grand Concourse an up-and-coming area definitely worthy of consideration.